COVID-19 and Graduation

 If your student email address is forwarded to a Hotmail or other Microsoft email account, please ensure that you have added the University of Otago to your Safe senders or white list.
 This is vital to ensure that you receive emails about your graduation.

-Applications to graduate either in person or in absentia at a ceremony to be held in May 2018 will open on Monday 5 March and will close on Monday 19 March.
+Applications to graduate either in person or in absentia at a ceremony to be held in August 2021 have closed.
 Late applications are unable to be accepted.

-Applications to graduate in person or in absentia at a ceremony to be held in December 2018 will open on Mnday 24 September and will close on Monday 8 October.
+Applications to graduate either in person or in absentia at a ceremony to be held in December 2021 will open on Monday 27 September and will close on Monday 11 October.
 Late applications are unable to be accepted.

 Booking flights and making other arrangements